How ISO fire ratings impact your home insurance

 Further, your area’s ISO rating is only given to your local fire department and insurance companies.
 It is typically not released publicly unless the fire department decides to announce it.
 Some fire departments will provide your area’s rating if you give them your ZIP code, but they are not required to do so and may deny your request when you contact them.

 If you are unable to determine your area’s ISO score, there are other ways to calculate how at-risk your home is for a fire.
 You can get an idea by studying the National Interagency Coordination Center’s interactive map of the U.S., or the National Park Service’s interactive wildfire history timeline.
-Both are quite extensive and informative.
 While this information may not help improve rates with your home insurer, it may help provide context for choosing a carrier or discussing coverage options.

-If your home is in an area with a high ISO rating, you can consider these additional steps to minimize your fire risk:
+If your home is in an area with a high ISO rating, you might consider these additional steps to reduce your fire risk.
+These individual steps likely won’t impact your area’s ISO rating, but they may reduce your chance of fire damage and earn you a lower premium:

 - Upgrade fireproof vents: If you live in an area with high fire scores, upgrading your vents with fireproof screens can help prevent embers from entering your home and potentially causing a fire.